The current social climate can make someone think that Christians speak against the idea that God loves the homosexual.

 This is important.
 When we cling to our sins and refuse to acknowledge them AS sins, He can not forgive or cleanse us from those sins.
 When we cling to our sin, we compromise our testimony and the witness of His transforming power.

-Society expects us, as Christians, to keep our mouths shut about things it decides to call good.
+Society expects us, as Christians, to keep our mouths shut about things it decides to declare good.
 However God has called us to ‘save others by snatching them out of the fire’ (Jude 1:22-23).
-How can you do that silently?
 Our authority is not society, but God.

 Those in society take the Bible and twist it just enough to mean what they want it to mean.
 They cry that even Jesus said let he who is without sin throw the first stone.